ubffm/arcapi/README.md

 spellings of personal names (a weak point for retroconversion, at present) and words with non-standard spellings.
-Generally the Hebrew title will be added _in addition_ to the existing transliterated title, so none of the original data will be lost, so none of the original data will be lost.
+Generally the Hebrew title will be added _in addition_ to the existing transliterated title, so none of the original data will be lost.

 At Frankfurt, we have found that titles matched in this way are correct more than 99% of the time.
 In our formal audit of more than